caveljan/machine-sleeping/README.md

 >
 > For in that sleep of death what dreams may come
 >
-> — Macbeth, Act III, Scene I
+> — Hamlet, Act III, Scene I

 <br />